inperegelion/this-day-in-history/README.md

 # On this Day

-You are looking at my test task, which I am doing for one UA / US IT company.
+You are looking at my test task, which I am doing for one UA IT company.
 This task is supposed to develop a widget to show which users have a Birthday today.
 I asked to change the domain to make a widget to present Who has Anniversary on the date.

 ## Implementation

 - Widget / App developed using [Create React App](https://create-react-app.dev/).
 So you you can use usual CRA approaches to run this app on your localhost.
-- Since I my app will not follow the given design Pixel Perfect, I decided to spent some time on writing my own UI design.
-Check it on [Figma](https://www.figma.com/proto/YWWyHyEycQwDFWIjx2JgW7/This-Day-in-History?node-id=202%3A6&scaling=min-zoom&page-id=0%3A1).

 ## Features CheckList